Quick Summary

 Despite its initial momentum, the Khilafat Movement faced several challenges that contributed to its eventual failure.
 Here are some of the issues that played a part:

-The Khilafat Movement sparked a wave of activism across Indian society.
+The Khilafat Andolan sparked a wave of activism across Indian society.
 Here’s a breakdown of how different groups participated:

 The years 1919-1922 witnessed a surge of Indian nationalism with two intertwined movements: the Khilafat Movement and the Non-Cooperation Movement.
 Though with distinct goals, they employed a unified strategy of non-violence and non-cooperation, cleverly forging a broad alliance.